Table of Contents

 Beta license agreements may be signed by hundreds or thousands of beta testers in different jurisdictions and on different dates.
 A company may also have multiple beta testing cycles.
 Managing all these beta agreements and their terms and terminations well is critical to smooth beta testing processes.

-As a result, the process of creating, signing, and managing beta agreements becomes isolated from other processes.
-This creates bottlenecks in testing.
-Without transparency in the contract process, departments easily become siloed from one another and team members are left unsure of whether to proceed with testing.
+Solution approach: Modern contract lifecycle management platforms centralize beta agreements with other contracts, enabling automated tracking, deadline alerts, and streamlined participant management.
+Without this kind of transparency in the contract process, departments easily become siloed from one another and team members are left unsure of whether to proceed with testing.

 With contract management platforms like Ironclad, companies gain clear insights into where contracts are in their lifecycle as well as customizable workflows for legally binding agreements.
 With a few clicks, team members can see which beta agreements are approaching termination, which have yet to be signed, and much more.